Index197511/diar/README.md

   - `curl -sSf https://static.rust-lang.org/rustup.sh | sh`

-- Add the following to your `.bashrc`
+- Add the following to your `$HOME.bashrc` or others

   ```bash
   diar-jump(){